Glossary

 Receipt

-A written or electronic record of a transaction verifying payment.
+A written or electronic acknowledgment confirming that a payment or transaction has been completed.

 Receiving